zalando/postgres-operator/docs/reference/operator_parameters.md

 Those options affect the behavior of load balancers created by the operator.
 In the CRD-based configuration they are grouped under the `load_balancer` key.

+* **custom_service_annotations**
+  This key/value map provides a list of annotations that get attached to each service of a cluster created by the operator.
+If the annotation key is also provided by the cluster definition, the manifest value is used.
+  Optional.

 * **db_hosted_zone**
   DNS zone for the cluster DNS name when the load balancer is configured for the cluster.
 Only used when combined with